Carolina Fernandez is an Author, Artist, and Arts Advocate whose life work occurs at the intersection of “creativity and…”

 As a visual and performing artist, she has undertaken projects ranging from hooking rugs to painting in oils to singing onstage in Carnegie Hall.
 She has developed strong convictions about the role of the arts in child development, and remains committed to inspiring creativity in people of all ages.
 She is Editor-at-Large for ARTES Magazine, an e-magazine celebrating fine art, architecture and design, and is a features writer for venu, a print magazine celebrating contemporary culture.

 Carolina believes that ‘art changes everyone’.
 Trips to disenfranchised communities in the third world have inspired a long-percolating interest in the role of art and culture on emerging economies.
 Central America, particularly Cuba, and sub-Saharan Africa, particularly Rwanda, hold the strongest interest for arts advocacy.
 During a recent trip to Rwanda (November 2014), Carolina taught painting to a group of students in the remote village of Save, along with two of Kigali’s most prominent working artists.
-She will travel to Cuba in 2015 to create public art in a pediatric cancer center of a local hospital.
+Discussions of another trip to Cuba to create public art in a pediatric cancer center are ongoing, with hopeful execution in 2016.

 Carolina believes that creativity is the silver bullet, and works passionately in this area in order to effect change.
 Adopting the “doing well by doing good” business model, she tries to put into practice the many guiding principles of social entrepreneurship, understanding that change comes when vision is attached to commitment, clarity, energy and creativity.